Sidney Sussex College, Cambridge: Confraternitas Historica

 The Confraternitas Historica, or Confraternitas Historica Dominae Franciscae Comitis Sussexiae, is the history society of Sidney Sussex College and is reputed to be the longest-running student history society in Europe, having existed since 1910.
 In fact, no meetings were held from 1914 to 1919 but since, during the First World War, "the University itself almost ceased to function ... the hiatus of 1914–19 is not counted as a break in the continuity of the society".

-The Latin name of the society reflects the tastes of Jack Reynolds, the High Church Fellow who presided over its creation, who also "endowed the Society with an elaborate Latin initiation ceremony".
+The Latin name of the society reflects the tastes of Jack Reynolds, the fellow who presided over its creation, who also "endowed the Society with an elaborate Latin initiation ceremony".
 Similarly, rather than being led by a President, the student in charge of the society is instead 'Princeps'.
 Other society roles include the 'Magister,' 'Tribune,' 'Pontifex Maximus,' and 'Comes'.
-Furthermore, during society meetings all attendees are referred to in an egalitarian, though still Latinate, manner.
+During society meetings all attendees are referred to in an egalitarian, though still Latinate, manner.
 Regardless of academic standing or title, all attendees are given the title of 'soror' (sister) or 'frater' (brother).

+Sidney Sussex Cricket Club

+During Lent term, Sidney holds indoor cricket training sessions, while outdoor training and matches, including the renowned inter-collegiate 'Cuppers' competition, occur in Easter term.
+Additionally, the college organises social events throughout the academic year.

 University Challenge

-In the television show University Challenge, Sidney Sussex had a winning team in 1971 and 1978–79.
-The 1978 team, comprising John Gilmore, John Adams, David Lidington, and Nick Graham, went on to win the "Champion of Champions" University Challenge reunion competition in 2002.
-The College last appeared on the television show in 2018.
+Sidney Sussex College has a strong history on the iconic quiz show University Challenge, having won the competition in both 1971 and 1978–79.
+The 1978–79 team, consisting of John Gilmore, John Adams, David Lidington, and Nick Graham, not only won the original series but also claimed victory in the University Challenge Reunited competition in 2002, which brought together past winning teams.

+During the University Challenge Reunited competition in 2002, the 1979 team had originally secured a place in the semi-finals as the fourth highest-scoring team, with 275 points, before going on to win the competition.
+They achieved the following impressive scores to victory: